|

 Squeak repair through a carpet installed on a wood floor is potentially damaging to the floor if not done right.
 For example, if you are too close to the edge of a tongue and groove on the flooring, you could cause splitting that you won't notice until the carpet is lifted later.
 It is best to roll back the carpet and lift the padding before nailing through a hardwood floor.

-I have seen gadgets advertised in mags and on TV to remove squeaks from floors.
+I have seen gadgets advertised in magazines and TV to remove squeaks from floors.
 Are these any good?

 They usually consist of some sort of metallic angled base used in conjunction with screws to pull the floor in tightly against the joist, somewhat similar to the blocking method I described earlier.